awsdocs/aws-cdk-guide/v2/ref-cli-cmd-bootstrap.md

 `--toolkit-stack-name STRING`  <a name="ref-cli-cmd-bootstrap-options-toolkit-stack-name"></a>
 The name of the bootstrap stack to create\.
 By default, `cdk bootstrap` deploys a stack named `CDKToolkit` into the specified AWS environment\.
 Use this option to provide a different name for your bootstrap stack\.
+The CDK CLI uses this value to verify your bootstrap stack version\.
 *Default value*: `CDKToolkit`
 *Required*: Yes